Applying to Veterinary and Physician Assistant Schools

 Make sure you familiarize yourself with the PA schools of interest as each school’s pre-requisites are unique!
 Visit their websites by clicking the PA Program Directory link below.

-The CASPA application is open April 30 2020!
+The CASPA application opens late April!
 Please contact CASPA Customer Service by phone at 617-612-2080, or by email at email@example.com with questions.

 - PA Program Directory